Santosh98-maurya/santosh-notes/README.md

 Data Store:
   A data store is repository for persistently storing and managing collections of data which include not just repositories like           databases, emails etc.

+API:
+  API is the acronym for Application Programming Interface, which is a software intermediary that allows two applications to talk to       eachother.
+Each time you use an app like Facebook, send an instant message, or check the weather on your phone, you’re using an API.

+data Serialization:
+  Data serialization is the process of converting data objects present in complex data structures into a byte stream for storage,         transfer and distribution purposes on physical devices.
+  Choice of data serialization format for an application depends on factors such as data complexity, need for human readability, speed     and storage space constraints.
+XML, JSON, BSON, YAML, MessagePack, and protobuf are some commonly used data serialization formats.

+DMA:
+  Direct memory access (DMA) is a feature of computer systems that allows certain hardware subsystems to access main system memory         (random-access memory), independent of the central processing unit (CPU).

+RDMA:
+  In computing, remote direct memory access (RDMA) is a direct memory access from the memory of one computer into that of another         without involving either one's operating system.
+This permits high-throughput, low-latency networking, which is especially useful in     massively parallel computer clusters.

+NUMA:
+  Under NUMA, a processor can access its own local memory faster than non-local memory (memory local to another processor or memory       shared between processors).
+The benefits of NUMA are limited to particular workloads, notably on servers where the data is often         associated strongly with certain tasks or users.

+Time Series Database:
+  A time series database(TSDB) is a software system that is optimized for storing and serving time series through associated pairs of     time(s) and value(s).
+In some fields, time series may be called profiles, curves, traces or trends.
+Several early time series           databases are associated with industrial applications which could efficiently store measured values from sensory equipment but now are   used in support of a much wider range of applications.